Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 Other regulations that can apply to your e-business include: business name registration, consumer protection, advertising rules, import/exporting, product safety and labelling, inter-provincial or international trade treaties and intellectual property rights.

 To ensure that you know the requirements for selling to non-Ontario customers, contact the appropriate legal and tax authorities for the province, territory or country where your customers are located.

 Selling to customers in Canada

-For more information on the requirements and regulations for selling to customers across Canada, contact the Canada Business Network centre located in the customer's province or territory.
+For more information on the requirements and regulations for selling to customers across Canada, contact the business support centres located in the customer's province or territory.

-Important note: The toll-free number will connect you to the centre for the province or territory you are calling from.
+Important note: The toll-free number ending in 4444 will connect you to the centre for the province or territory you are calling from.
 To contact a centre located outside of your province or territory, please use the local number or email address listed for that centre.